 Appartements de Nélie Jacquemart

 Here’s a bonus one, it’s actually outside of Paris but well worth a visit.
-It features the personal apartments of the artist Nélie Jacquemart.
+It features the personal apartments of the wealthy artist-collector Nélie Jacquemart, of the Musée Jacquemart-André mentioned above.

 Address: Chaalis Abbey 60300 Fontaine-Chaalis

-That’s it!
-If you like these tips, be sure to check out The Earful Tower’s Guide to Paris.
+If you like these tips, be sure to check out the Earful Tower’s 2024 Guide to Paris: